-For any new contracts entered into on or after January 1, 2019, the Commission considers whether a contract is, or contains a lease.
+The Commission considers whether a contract is, or contains a lease.
 A lease is defined as 'a contract, or part of a contract, that conveys the right to use an asset (the underlying asset) for a period of time in exchange for consideration'.
 To apply this definition the Commission assesses whether the contract meets three key evaluations which are whether:

-- the contract contains an identified asset, which is either explicitly identified in the contract or implicitly specified by being identified at the time the asset is made available to the Commission; - the Commission has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract; and - the Commission has the right to direct the use of the identified asset throughout the period of use.
-The Commission assesses whether it has the right to direct 'how and for what purpose' the asset is used throughout the period of use.
+- the contract contains an identified asset, which is either explicitly identified in the contract or implicitlyspecified by being identified at the time the asset is made available to the Commission; - the Commission has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract; and - the Commission has the right to direct the use of the identified asset throughout the period of use.
+TheCommission assesses whether it has the right to direct 'how and for what purpose' the asset is used throughout the period of use.